Coordination complex

 A coordination complex is a chemical compound consisting of a central atom or ion, which is usually metallic and is called the coordination centre, and a surrounding array of bound molecules or ions, that are in turn known as ligands or complexing agents.
 Many metal-containing compounds, especially those that include transition metals (elements like titanium that belong to the periodic table's d-block), are coordination complexes.

+Coordination complexes can have a wide variety of coordination numbers and molecular geometries, with some complexes exhibiting Jahn–Teller distortions.
+Additionally, most coordination complexes are colored, due to visible light absorption due to d-d transitions or charge-transfer.
+The two main models explaining the properties (such as electronic structure, magnetism, and color) of complexes are crystal field theory and ligand field theory.